corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 }";
 ```

-I've added back the `givenName` property, and included an additional property `occupation`.
+I've added back the `givenName` property, and included an additional property called `occupation`.

 Let's build and run, to verify the output.